-Social class equality in respect for civil liberties (v\24\01)
+Social group equality in respect for civil liberties (v_24_01)

-Data source V-Dem Original variable v2clacjust Name in dataset v_24_01 Definition Question: Do poor people enjoy the same level of civil liberties as rich people do?
-Responses: 0: Poor people enjoy far fewer civil liberties than rich people.
-1: Poor people enjoy substantially fewer civil liberties than rich people.
-2: Poor people enjoy moderately fewer civil liberties than rich people.
-3: Poor people enjoy slightly fewer civil liberties than rich people.
-4: Poor people enjoy slightly fewer civil liberties as rich people.
-Clarification: This question specifies the extent to which the level of civil liberties is generally the same across socio-economic groups so that people with a low social status are not treated worse than people with high social status.
-Here, civil liberties are understood to include access to justice, private property rights, freedom of movement and freedom from forced labour.
+Data source V-Dem Original variable v2clsocgrp Name in data set v_24_01 Definition Question: Do all social groups, as distinguished by language, ethnicity, religion, race, region or caste, enjoy the same level of civil liberties?
+Or are some groups generally in a more favourable position?
+Responses: 0.
+Members of some social groups enjoy far fewer civil liberties than the general population.
+1. Members of some social groups enjoy substantially fewer civil liberties than the general population.
+2. Members of some social groups enjoy moderately fewer civil liberties than the general population.
+3. Members of some social groups enjoy slightly fewer civil liberties than the general population.
+4. Members of all salient social groups enjoy the same level of civil liberties.
+Clarification: Here, civil liberties are understood as comprising access to justice, private property rights, freedom of movement and freedom from forced labour.
 Original scale Ordinal, converted to interval by the measurement model.
-Citation Pemstein et al. (2020) Coppedge et al. (2023) Data manipulation for aggregation Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
+Citation Pemstein et al. (2020) Coppedge et al. (2024) Data manipulation for aggregation Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
 Indicator of 2.
 Rights 2.4.
 Political Equality 2.4.A.
 Social Group Equality Aggregation IRT to construct subcomponent 2.4.A.
 Social Group Equality.
 Final scale Scaled to range from 0 (lowest score) to 1 (highest score).